xward/phoenix_ddos/README.md

 - [chore] go away from cachex
 - [feat] multi-node
-- [path] make a phoenix_ddos_pro with powerful feature for companies ?
+- [path] make a phoenix_ddos_pro with powerful features for companies ?
 The oban model might be a good path to take !

 ## Contributing